jscottcronin/CTA_ETA/README.md

 information.

 The program is designed to enter full screen mode when started.
-It can be exited by clicking the 'X' in the NW corner of the screen which will kill full screen mode and exit the program.
+It can be exited by clicking the 'X' in the SW corner of the screen which will kill full screen mode and exit the program.

 Thanks for checking it out!
 -Scott Cronin